CVE-2010-4624

 01 // Technical Summary

-MyBB (MyBulletinBoard) versions prior to 1.4.12 are vulnerable to a remote authenticated attack that allows users to bypass restrictions on the number of image tags ([img] MyCodes) within a post.
-This vulnerability could be leveraged to potentially cause a denial-of-service (DoS) by overwhelming the server with image requests or, in some scenarios, could be used for cross-site scripting (XSS) if the image tags are parsed unsafely.
+MyBB versions prior to 1.4.12 are vulnerable to a remote authenticated attack that allows users to bypass restrictions on the number of image tags ([img] MyCodes) within a post.
+This vulnerability could be exploited to potentially cause denial of service (DoS) or, in some scenarios, facilitate cross-site scripting (XSS) attacks by injecting malicious HTML or JavaScript.

 02 // Vulnerability Mechanism

-Step 1: Authentication: The attacker must first have a valid, authenticated user account on the MyBB forum.
+Step 1: Authentication: The attacker must have a valid, authenticated user account on the MyBB forum.

-Step 2: Initial Post Creation: The attacker creates a new post, adhering to the [img] tag limit enforced during post creation.
+Step 2: Initial Post Creation: The attacker creates a post, potentially including a limited number of [img] tags, adhering to the initial restrictions.

 Step 3: Post Editing: The attacker edits the previously created post.